 Common Name: Nepalese Crane's Bill

-Geranium nepalense is a Perennial up to 1.00 metres tall.
+Geranium nepalense is a perennial plant that can grow up to 1.00 metres tall.

 E. Asia - China to the Himalayas.